×

-Watching Italian movies can be an incredibly effective way to learn the language.
+Watching movies in Italian can be an incredibly effective way to learn the language.

 What Are the Best Movies for Learning Italian?

 I’ve picked out 24 Italian films from a variety of decades and genres.
-Not only are these excellent, immersive learning materials, but they also shed light on the culture, history and humor of the Italian language and the people who speak it.
+Not only are these excellent, immersive learning materials, but they also shed light on the culture, history and humor of the Italian language and its speakers.

 But, if you’re not sure where to begin in the vast cinematic repertoire of the Italian language, these movies are a great place to start.